 Prospective students are welcome to visit the Judaic Studies office.

 To arrange a meeting with the undergraduate advisor, please make an appointment using the Advising Appointment System.
 If the available times don't work for your schedule, please e-mail our Student Services Coordinator.
-Include the days and times you are available and Sarah will find an appointment time that works for you.
+Include the days and times you are available and we will find an appointment time that works for you.
 If you have questions, contact 734-615-6097.

 Accommodations for Students with Disabilities